den-wdi-2/wiring-models-views/README.md

 # Ideas

 - Walk students through how to connect the MVC application together from scratch
-- Diagram/whiteboard how data transfers from a db via ORM to a model > controller > view
+- Diagram/whiteboard how data transfers from model > controller > view
-- Have students diagram CRUD for a database table in an app via each part of the MVC app
+- Have students mock out CRUD for their non-user object in the app with model, controller, and EJS view